-This may seem easy but is not.
-Not every experienced person can work as a SME, but every SME should have a wide experience.
+This may seem easy, but it is not.
+Not every experienced person can work as an SME, but every SME should have a wide experience.
 Where to look for a perfect candidate without the risk of being overwhelmed with applications of inexperienced people?

 - Professional associations

-Some of the professional associations’ websites give you the ability to post an employment listing and that is the perfect place to look for a potential SME.
-Although it’s highly possible you will have to pay for posting it, but using these websites will help you to narrow the candidate pool and find the perfect person for this position.
+Some of the professional associations’ websites give you the ability to post an employment listing, and that is the perfect place to look for a potential SME.
+Although it’s highly possible, you will have to pay for posting it, but using these websites will help you narrow the candidate pool and find the perfect person for this position.

 - Niche job boards

-Of course, there are a lot of advantages of massive mainstream job search engines, but I wouldn’t recommend it in this case.
-Unless you want to drown in a sea of unwanted job applications… 😉 Niche job boards for professionals of particular experience are a valuable source of candidates with specialized knowledge and/or career interests.
-And in most cases they are free!
+Of course, there are many advantages to massive mainstream job search engines, but I wouldn’t recommend it in this case.
+Unless you want to drown in a sea of unwanted job applications… 😉 Niche job boards for particular experience professionals are a valuable source of candidates with specialized knowledge and/or career interests.
+And in most cases, they are free!

-When aiming to hire an expert in the specific field of expertise, add Linkedin to your traditional candidate search strategies.
+When aiming to hire an expert in a specific field of expertise, add Linkedin to your traditional candidate search strategies.
 There’s an option to pay for an employment ad to reach a large number of potentially qualified candidates.
-Linkedin groups also allow to post job offers, although the reach can be limited, but it’s still worth a shot.
+Linkedin groups also allow posting job offers.
+Although the reach can be limited, it’s still worth a shot.

 - Blogs and industry publications